K-G-Witt/TAAPS/README.md

 # TAAPS
 ## Transforming Australia's Ability to Prevent Suicide (TAAPS) Project:
 The TAAPS Project is a comprehensive, multi-phase research project funded by the Australian National Health and Medical Research Council (NHMRC).
-Using linked administrative health care data from the Centre for Victorian Data Linkage (CVDL) and the Australian Institute of Health and Welfare (AIHW), the TAAPS project aims to answer two key research questions:
+Using linked administrative health care data from the Australian Institute of Health and Welfare (AIHW) and the Centre for Victorian Data Linkage (CVDL), the TAAPS project aims to answer two key research questions:

 1. What are the patterns of health services use in the year prior to, during, and following an episode of self-harm resulting in presentation to the emergency department?
 2. Using dynamic systems simulation, how could the health care system be transformed to reduce self-harm and suicide rates by half within a decade?